U6028449/Regex-tutorial/tutorial.md

 ## About the Author

-This tutorial was created by [Your Name](https://github.com/yourgithubprofile).
+This tutorial was created by [Patrick Granger](https://github.com/U6028449).
 Feel free to connect with me on GitHub and check out my other projects.